coulet/BioHackathon/training/Galaxy training material improvement and extension/README.md

 ![](images/infra.png)

-The project is aimed at making the contribution process as easy as possible, so that no specific knowledge or skills are required.
+The project is aimed at making the contribution process as easy as possible, so that no specific knowledge or skills are required from contributors, and there are extensive [training materials about how to contribute to this project](https://galaxyproject.github.io/training-material/topics/contributing://galaxyproject.github.io/training-material/topics/contributing/)

 ## Expected outcomes
 ---

+We have many ideas for this work and participants can work on a wide range of topics depending on their interests

 Following the success of previous hackathons, we propose the organisation of a workshop to further pursue some of the objectives of the ELIXIR Galaxy Use case for training, e.g.:
 - Improve and extend the collection of Galaxy training materials